CarlosLeyvaAyala/Papyrus-2-Typescript/help/Automated patching - 02 Reference.md

 # Patch types

 **A patch must always have a `"type"` property**.
-If no such property exist, the patch will be simply ignored.
+If no such property exist, the patch will be ignored.

 Different properties are available depending on the patch type.